LyzDede/Hierarchical-Truss-Structures/README.md

 # Hierarchical-Truss-Structures
-1.Download all files in each directory, and add all folders to matlab path.
+1.Download ZIP, and add all folders to matlab path.

 2.Run optTest.m.
 (It may take a long time to start parallel computing at the first time.)